8 a.m. – 4:30 p.m. Monday – Friday

 When disasters take place, the FEMA Individuals and Households Program provides grant money and services to people in the declared disaster area when the losses are not covered by insurance and property has been damaged or destroyed.
 The Individuals and Households Program and the Other Needs Assistance will not put you where you were before the disaster but can get you back to a safe and sanitary condition.

-- Temporary Housing (a place to live for a limited period of time): Money is available to rent a different place to live, or a government provided housing unit when rental properties are not available.
-You may receive Rental Assistance through FEMA for up to 18 months as long as you demonstrate a continued need for financial temporary housing assistance.
+- Temporary Housing (a place to live for a limited period of time): Money is available to rent a different place to live, or a government-provided housing unit when rental properties are not available.
+You may receive rental assistance through FEMA for up to 18 months as long as you demonstrate a continued need for financial temporary housing assistance.
 You may be provided additional assistance if FEMA’s assistance program is still open, you have not yet reached the financial assistance maximum grant and FEMA finds that you have a continued need.

 - Repair: Money is available to homeowners to repair damage from the disaster that is not covered by insurance.
 The goal is to make the damaged home safe, sanitary and functional.

 - Replacement: Grant money is available to homeowners to replace their home destroyed in the disaster that is not covered by insurance.
-The goal is to help the homeowner with the cost of replacing their destroyed home.
+The goal is to help the homeowner with the cost of replacing the destroyed home.

 - Permanent/Semi Permanent Housing Construction: Direct assistance or money for the construction of a home.
 This type of assistance is made available only in insular areas or remote locations specified by FEMA, where no other type of housing assistance is possible.